-Registration PINs will be sent to advisors via email during each semester's advising period.
-The PIN file includes a 6-digit access number, a date, and time for registration specific to each of your advisees.
-Students will need this pin number to access the online registration system.
+Registration PINs will populate in the Advisee List in the Student Information section of myHill during each semester's advising period.
+The list includes a 6-digit access number and student contact information.
+Students will need this PIN to access the online registration system.
 It should be given out only after your advisee has met with you to discuss their courses and plan for the next semester.

 What should typically happen in an advising meeting?